 As a therapist whose training was in integrative counselling and transpersonal psychotherapy, I work with awareness of the whole of you.
 This means any issue you bring to therapy will be acknowledged and worked with, and its roots explored – as this is where the changes happen.
 However, every therapist develops their ‘specialisms’.
 Mine include:

-(EG: longing to be deeply at ease with your self, to ‘come home’ to your self or soul or deepest being; to find your sense of meaning or path in life; to explore existential or spiritual experiences and ideas – and to recognise essential truth…) Mindfulness, with its roots in ancient Hindu, Buddhist and Taoist teachings, can be described as the attempt and intention to stay ‘awake’ in the ‘here and now’, without judgment or expectation.
+EG: longing to feel at ease in yourself, to ‘come home’ to yourself or soul or deepest being; to find your sense of meaning or path in life; to explore existential or spiritual experiences and ideas – and to recognise essential truth… Mindfulness, with its roots in ancient Hindu, Buddhist and Taoist teachings, can be described as the attempt and intention to stay ‘awake’ in the ‘here and now’, without judgment or expectation.
 In common context, the practice of mindfulness is psychospiritual non-pharmacological means of dealing with a range of problems such as anxiety, depression, stress, chronic pain, anger, eating disorders and addictions, and certain stress induced physical conditions.

 Psychiatric or mental health conditions